AIFL: A Global Daily Streamflow Forecasting Model Using a Deterministic LSTM Pre-trained on ERA5-Land and Fine-tuned on IFS: Methodology

 To ensure numerical continuity, the ERA5-Land-based input scaler is reused and applied to IFS variables through a one-to-one variable mapping.
-All model parameters remain unfrozen, allowing the network to adapt its internal representations to forecast-specific error structures. fine-tuning uses the same sequence length and prediction horizon as pre-training, but with a reduced initial learning rate of $1 \times 10^{-4}$ over 30 epochs and five warm-up epochs.
+Similarly, the per-basin standard deviations ($\sigma_{\text{basin}}$) used in the normalised MSE loss (Equation~\ref{eq:nse_loss}) are inherited from the pre-training period (1980--2019), preventing an abrupt shift in loss normalisation between training stages.
+All model parameters remain unfrozen, allowing the network to adapt its internal representations to forecast-specific error structures.
+Fine-tuning uses the same sequence length and prediction horizon as pre-training, but with a reduced initial learning rate of $1 \times 10^{-4}$ over 30 epochs and five warm-up epochs.
 This lower learning rate limits catastrophic forgetting of the physical relationships learned during pre-training while providing sufficient flexibility to correct forecast-induced biases.
+We verified training stability in two ways.
+First, repeating only the fine-tuning stage with three different random seeds (all starting from the same pretrained checkpoint) yields median KGE$'$ values of 0.661--0.665, with a median inter-seed standard deviation of 0.022 per basin, confirming that fine-tuning is highly reproducible.
+Second, repeating both pretraining and fine-tuning end-to-end with three different seeds produces median KGE$'$ values of 0.660--0.674, with a median inter-seed standard deviation of 0.051.
+The wider spread indicates that pretraining initialisation contributes more variability than the fine-tuning seed alone, though all reruns remain within $\pm$0.01 of the selected model's median KGE$'$ of 0.663.

 The transition from reanalysis-driven pre-training to forecast-aligned fine-tuning substantially reshapes the performance distribution across the 2{,}003 basins in the temporal test set.
 While the medians remain largely stable—with a median $\Delta \mathrm{KGE}'$ (the modified Kling–Gupta Efficiency; \cite{kling2012runoff}) of $-0.013$ and a median $\Delta \mathrm{NSE}$ of $-0.032$—the two-stage training strategy leads to a pronounced improvement in mean global skill.
 Specifically, the mean $\mathrm{KGE}'$ increases from 0.21 to 0.44, while the mean NSE improves from $-11.40$ to $-3.26$.